DavisPL-Teaching/119/lecture1/README.md

     if everything else is working, you should be OK for the time being.

+- CS minors: DOES count as a upper-div req for CS minor

 Plan for today:

 - Failures and risks